evolvingstuff/vdw2/content/posts/omega-3-index-70-percent-of-grassrootshealth-participants-have-less-than-8-percent.md

 1. Taking an oil form of Omega-3 without a fatty meal

-&nbsp;&nbsp;&nbsp;&nbsp;Emulsified forms of Omega-3 do not require fatty meals nor gall bladders
+> Emulsified forms of Omega-3 do not require fatty meals nor gall bladders

-&nbsp;&nbsp;&nbsp;&nbsp;But, they are more expensive: [Coromega](https://www.amazon.com/Coromega-Concentrate-Absorption-Inflammatory-Supplement/dp/B01M03VMSJ/ref=sr_1_21?crid=18QYY2C6TKWWV&keywords=omega%2B3%2Bfish%2Boil%2Bemulsified&qid=1703510253&sprefix=omega-3%2Bemu%2Caps%2C177&sr=8-21&th=1), for example, costs $0.86/day
+> But, they are more expensive: [Coromega](https://www.amazon.com/Coromega-Concentrate-Absorption-Inflammatory-Supplement/dp/B01M03VMSJ/ref=sr_1_21?crid=18QYY2C6TKWWV&keywords=omega%2B3%2Bfish%2Boil%2Bemulsified&qid=1703510253&sprefix=omega-3%2Bemu%2Caps%2C177&sr=8-21&th=1), for example, costs $0.86/day

 1. Having a diet with excessive [Omega-6, which blocks Omega-3](/posts/omega-6-blocks-omega-3-etc-many-studies)

-&nbsp;&nbsp;&nbsp;&nbsp;Omega-6 oils to avoid: Corn, Saflower, Sunflower
+> Omega-6 oils to avoid: Corn, Saflower, Sunflower

 1. Alcohol and caffeine can also interfere with Omega-3 absorption